 Sometimes, it feels like I never escape flu season.
 Whether it is the dead of winter or a bright summer day, I can just as easily develop a spate of the sniffles and a nagging cough.
-However, I recently came to realize that it wasn’t the weather but rather my fast-paced, stress-filled lifestyle was likely draining my body’s resources and preventing me from becoming well.
+However, I recently came to realize that it wasn’t the weather but rather my fast-paced, stress-filled lifestyle was likely draining my body’s resources and impacting my immune health, preventing me from becoming well.

 In an effort to slow down and be more mindful of my body’s needs, I pledged to drink a warm, rejuvenating glass of tea every evening—and to kill two birds with one stone, I discovered a wealth of delicious infusions that boast immunity-boosting properties, as well.
 If you also struggle with sickness, here are eight teas to help you relax and restore your immunity.